crush-157/CloudTestDrive/README.md

 ### Prerequisites ###

 The workshop is intended to work with the Oracle Cloud account information handed out to you during the event.
 You will need the following information to start working on these exercises :
-+  Get the following account details ready to complete the tutorial and replace to your values when it is required:

 + Oracle Cloud account **username** and **password**
 + Oracle Cloud **identity domain**